-Every time you use your climber, make sure that all frame-to-frame and frame-to-base bolts are still tight.
-If there is any movement, firmly re-tighten all bolts.
+Every time you use your climber, make sure that all frame-to-frame and frameto-base bolts are still tight.
+If there is any movement, firmly retighten all bolts.

-Using the Precor 718e Low Impact Climber
+Using the Precor Low Impact Climber

-In addition to providing an excellent cardiovascular workout, one of the advantages of the 718e climber is that it is simple to use.
+In addition to providing an excellent cardiovascular workout, one of the advantages of the Precor climber is that it is simple to use.
 With very little time or practice, you can learn how to use it effectively.
 This section provides information and instructions about the following:

 - using the electronic console

-- setting the resistance level
+- · setting the resistance level

 - setting a pacer

-- · pausing your workout
+- pausing your workout

-- · ending a workout
+- ending a workout

 - · exercising on the climber

-- sample exercise routines
+- reviewing sample exercise routines